pingcap/docs/data-migration/migrate-mysql-tidb-less-tb.md

 |Parameter           |Description|
 |-              |-|
-|`--master-addr`  |The {advertise-addr} of any DM-master in the cluster where `dmctl` is to be connected.
-For example: 172.16.10.71:8261.
+|`--master-addr`  |The {advertise-addr} of any DM-master node in the cluster where `dmctl` is to connect.
+For example, 172.16.10.71:8261.
 |`operate-source create`|Load the data source to the DM cluster.|

 ## Step 2.
 Create the migration task